paul-m/s3fs/README.txt

 with authoritative certificate files.
 See the following page for details: http://dev.soup.io/post/56438473/If-youre-using-MAMP-and-doing-something

-Because of a bizzare limitation regarding MySQL's maximum index length for InnoDB tables, the maximum uri length that S3FS supports is 250 characters.
+Because of a bizarre limitation regarding MySQL's maximum index length for InnoDB tables, the maximum uri length that S3FS supports is 250 characters.
 That includes the full path to the file in your bucket, as the full folder path is part of the uri.